cc-tweaked/CC-Tweaked/CONTRIBUTING.md

 You'll first need to [set up a development environment as above](#setting-up-a-development-environment).

-Once this is set up, you can now run `./gradlew :web:site`.
+Once this is set up, you can now run `./gradlew docWebsite`.
 This generates documentation from our Lua and Java code, writing the resulting HTML into `./projects/web/build/site`, which can then be opened in a browser.
-When iterating on documentation, you can instead run `./gradlew :web:site -t`, which will rebuild documentation every time you change a file.
+When iterating on documentation, you can instead run `./gradlew docWebsite -t`, which will rebuild documentation every time you change a file.

 Documentation is built using [illuaminate] which, while not currently documented (somewhat ironic), is largely the same